nipy/nibabel/doc/source/coordinate_systems.rst

 positive values on these axes.

-Some people also use "right" to mean the right hand side when an observer looks at the front of the scanner, from the foot of the subject.
+Some people also use "right" to mean the right hand side when an observer looks at the front of the scanner, from the foot the scanner bed.
-Unfortunately, this means that you have to read people's definitions carefully when you are trying to work out what space they are referring to.
-We nibabel / nipy agree with most other brain imaging folk in that we always use "right" to mean the subject's right.
+Unfortunately, this means that you may have to read coordinate system definitions carefully if you are not familiar with a particular convention.
+We nibabel / nipy folks agree with most of our brain imaging friends in that we always use "right" to mean the subject's right.

+Now we have defined the isocenter RAS+ reference space, we can define coordinates in that space.
+For example, coordinate (0, 0, 0) would be at the magnet isocenter, and (10, -5, -3) would be 10 millimeters to the right of isocenter, 5mm posterior (towards the floor) and 3mm inferior (towards the foot of the scanner bed).

+************************************
+Voxel coordinates are in voxel space
+************************************

+We have not yet made this explicit, but voxel coordinates are also in a space.
+In this case the space is defined by the three voxel axes, where 0, 0, 0 is the center of the first voxel in the array.
+Voxel coordinates are therefore defined in voxel space.

 ****************************************************
 The affine matrix as a transformation between spaces
 ****************************************************

-So far we've dealt with voxel coordinates, which are indices into the image data array.

-Now we have defined the reference space, we can define coordinates in that space too.
-For example, coordinate (0, 0, 0) would be at the magnet isocenter, and (10, -5, -3) would be 10 millimeters to the right of isocenter, 5mm posterior (towards the floor) and 3mm inferior (towards the foot of the scanner bed).

-Now the question is, how do we record the relationship of voxel coordinates to coordinates in the reference space?
+We have voxel coordinates (in voxel space).
+We want to get scanner RAS+ coordinates corresponding to the voxel coordinates.
+We need a *coordinate transform* to take us from voxel coordinates to scanner RAS+ coordinates.

-Specifically, if we have some voxel coordinate $(i, j, k)$, how do we generate the reference space coordinate $(x, y, z)$?
+In general, we have some voxel space coordinate $(i, j, k)$, and we want to generate the reference space coordinate $(x, y, z)$.

-Imagine we had solved this, and we had some function $f$ that accepts a voxel coordinate and returns a coordinate in the reference space:
+Imagine we had solved this, and we had a coordinate transform function $f$ that accepts a voxel coordinate and returns a coordinate in the reference
+space:

 .. math::

     (x, y, z) = f(i, j, k)

-$f$ is a function that transforms coordinates in voxel space (voxel coordinates) into coordinates in the reference space (reference coordinates).
-So our question is, what is the function $f$?
+$f$ accepts a coordinate in the *input* space and returns a coordinate in the *output* space.
+In our case the input space is voxel space and the output space is scanner RAS+.

-In general $f$ could be a complicated non-linear function, but in practice, we know that the scanner collects data on a regular grid.
+In theory $f$ could be a complicated non-linear function, but in practice, we know that the scanner collects data on a regular grid.
 This means that the relationship between $(i, j, k)$ and $(x, y, z)$ is linear (actually *affine*), and can be encoded with linear (actually affine) transformations